 Creekside Camping Area

 There are five buildings (four bunkhouses and a meeting area) in this campsite, which is on the other side of Deer Run.
-Bastrop State Park has a number of other day-use facilities as well.
-Most of them are updated CCC structures.
+The bunkhouses each sleep 16 people and have their own restrooms with showers.
+The meeting area has a full commercial kitchen, a large banquet room, and a smaller meeting room.
+Bastrop State Park has several other day-use facilities as well, and most of them are updated CCC structures.

 Deer Run Camping Area